gitlabhq/gitlabhq/doc/release/monthly.md

 ### **1. Update GitLab.com**

-Merge the RC1 code into GitLab.com.
-Once the build is green, deploy in the morning.
+Merge the RC1 EE code into GitLab.com.
+Once the build is green, create a package.
+Try to deploy in the morning.
 It is important to do this as soon as possible, so we can catch any errors before we release the full version.

 ### **2. Prepare the blog post**